Miele canister vacuum cleaner

 Furthermore, Miele’s filter solutions ensure ongoing airflow without clogging, which would otherwise reduce suction over time.

-Miele vacuum cleaners
+4 Miele vacuum cleaners positioned on stairs

 Suction power across the Miele range